universal-mcp/openai/README.md

-# Openai Universal MCP Server
+# OpenAI Universal MCP Server

-This repository contains an implementation of an Openai Universal MCP (Model Context Protocol) server.
-It provides a standardized interface for interacting with Openai's SEO and backlink analysis tools through a unified API.
+This repository contains an implementation of an OpenAI Universal MCP (Model Context Protocol) server.
+It provides a standardized interface for interacting with OpenAI's SEO and backlink analysis tools through a unified API.

 The server is built using the Universal MCP framework.